MobileRobots/libPowerballArm/README.md

 This is some standalone code to communicate with the Schunk PowerBall LWA4P arm and CommonplaceRobotics force-torque sensor (FTS).

+Schunk and CommonplaceRobotics also provide example applications and utilities which can be used in Windows.
+See included media (CDROM disks) and search
+<http://robots.mobilerobots.com> for more information.
+In particular the Schunk
+`LWA_Tool` program available in the `CANopen Tools` packages from Schunk can be used to test the arm and display lots of diagnostic information.
+(It requires installing the ESD USB-CAN driver for Windows first.)

 The code repository is published at
 <http://github.com/MobileRobots/libPowerballArm>.
 To make and share changes,
 you can create a fork of that repository and submit pull requests or